 Direct Deposit is available through Wolverine Access and is the university's preferred way to pay your financial aid.
 It is also the best way to ensure your aid funds are received in a timely manner.
 To have your financial aid refunds deposited directly to your bank account:

-- Visit Wolverine Access and under Student Business, select the "Direct Deposit" link to sign up.
+- Visit Wolverine Access and navigate to the Payroll tile, select the "Direct Deposit" link to sign up.
 It will remain in effect until you cancel it.

 - This authorization covers all money disbursed to you, including financial aid refunds and university employment wages (including Work-Study).